Katie Schumacher-Cawley | |

 Coach Team6: | Penn State |

-Awards: | Chicagoland Sports Hall of Fame (2008) Girls Catholic Athletic Conference Hall of Fame (2003) |
+Awards: | Big Ten Coach of the Year (2024) Chicagoland Sports Hall of Fame (2008) Girls Catholic Athletic Conference Hall of Fame (2003) |

-Katie Anne Schumacher-Cawley (born March 10, 1980) is an American former volleyball and basketball player and is the head coach of the Penn State women's volleyball team.
+Katie Anne Schumacher-Cawley (born March 10, 1980) is an American former volleyball and basketball player who is the head coach of the Penn State women's volleyball team.
 After serving as the associate head coach since 2018, she was named head coach on January 10, 2022, following Russ Rose's retirement from coaching.

-Prior to being named the head coach at Penn State, Schumacher-Cawley was the head coach at UIC and Penn[1]
+Prior to being named the head coach at Penn State, Schumacher-Cawley was the head coach at UIC and Penn.[6]

 A 2002 graduate of Penn State, she was a two-time American Volleyball Coaches Association (AVCA) All-American, three-time All-Big Ten selection, and three-time AVCA All-Region selection volleyball player for the Nittany Lions.
-She was a member of the 1999 NCAA national championship Team and ended her Penn State career with 1,310 kills, 772 digs and 299 blocks.
-Schumacher-Cawley also played basketball for the Lady Lions basketball team in 2001–2002, and was part of the team's 2002 Sweet Sixteen run.[2]
+She was a member of the 1999 NCAA national championship team and ended her Penn State career with 1,310 kills, 772 digs and 299 blocks.
+Schumacher-Cawley also played basketball for the Lady Lions basketball team in 2001–2002, and was part of the team's 2002 Sweet Sixteen run.[7]